 First-time users of the Tuition Assistance Plan have the option of applying for prepayment before their courses begin.
 This one-time-only perk was created to alleviate some of the financial pressure associated with undertaking a course of study.
 The prepayment maximum is $750, and you must have been working at MIT for four months to qualify.

 Prepayment is not available for correspondence courses, career counseling or coaching sessions, licensing or certification exams, or review courses.

-Should you need additional tuition assistance beyond the $750 prepayment, you must submit your request for reimbursement within one year of the course end date.
+Should you need additional tuition assistance beyond the $750 prepayment, you must submit your request for reimbursement within 90 days of the course end date.

-If you do not complete a course for which you have received prepayment, you must return to MIT any money refunded to you by the educational institution.
+If you do not complete a course for which you have received a prepayment, you must return the money to MIT.

 Request prepayment in your online Tuition Assistance Account (in Atlas) at least four weeks before payment is due.